/ Accessible Content

 A. WSU is dedicated to fully implementing the standards listed below and providing accessibility to all instructional materials and related technologies.
 For students enrolled during the implementation period all technologies and instructional materials will, to the best of the University’s ability, be accessible to students at the same time they are accessible to other students enrolled in that program.

-University owned or contracted content, interfaces, and navigation
+owned or contracted content, interfaces, and navigation elements to be

-Information Technology (EIT), LMS’s, and online courses created or used
+Technology (EIT), LMS’s, and online courses created or used by a WSU

-by a WSU department or instructional staff with any WSU academic course
+department or instructional staff with any WSU academic course offering

-offering will be accessible to students with disabilities, and at the
+will be accessible to students with disabilities, and at the same time

-same time as they are available to any other student enrolled in that
+as they are available to any other student enrolled in that setting, to

 3. Any educational materials or content that is required, optional, or for enrichment for any WSU student will be accessible or an equally effective alternate access will be provided.